bluestrat404/nice-chord-charts/README.md

 Then use Google Chrome in headless mode to generate the PDF.
 On MacOS, this looks like:

-`/Applications/Google\ Chrome.app/Contents/MacOS/Google\ Chrome --headless --disable-gpu --print-to-pdf-no-header --print-to-pdf=WeThreeChrome.pdf temp.html`
+`/Applications/Google\ Chrome.app/Contents/MacOS/Google\ Chrome --headless --disable-gpu --print-to-pdf-no-header --print-to-pdf=We\ Three\ Kings\ -\ E.pdf temp.html`

 ## Bonus Tip: Transposing
 ChordPro can also generate transposed charts (e.g., for different capo positions):